zipArk99/zipArk99/README.md

-Trying to solve problmes with the help of computer.
+Trying to solve problems with the help of computers.